- Linda Arndt, on Nutrition and Enzymes

 Problems: Itchy Red or Blackened Skin, Dog Allergy Treatments

 Blizzard was a healthy 90-pound, five-year-old white German shepherd.
 During this past year, her health started declining dramatically.
 Her skin had become very itchy and inflamed and she was constantly chewing and biting at herself.
 She began losing hair over most of her body to the point where you could see her skin.
-Also, her skin had a bad odor and had blackened in some areas.
+Also, her skin had a bad odor and had blackened badly in some areas.

 You could tell that Blizzard felt bad!
 She was lethargic had difficulty sleeping because of poor joint health.
 She preferred dark areas of the house and did not like to go out into the sunlight.
 After this she began losing weight and eventually she lost 30 lbs.
-I took her to numerous vets and dermatologists, but no one could tell me what was wrong or how to remedy the problem.
+I took her to numerous vets and dermatologists, but no one could tell me what was really wrong or how to remedy the problem.
 The Vet’s best guess was to give her five (5) Benadryl per day after numerous rounds of antibiotics and anti-inflammatory medications.
 If anyone saw her they were shocked at her appearance because she looked as if she had been thrown from of a car.

 My vet just said “her time was up”.